Fringe Benefits

 What Are Fringe Benefits?

 Fringe benefits are benefits that supplement an employee’s normal salary.
-While the name might suggest that fringe benefits are uncommon or unique, they are what most of us would call regular employee benefits.
+According to the While the name might suggest that fringe benefits are uncommon or unique, they are typically defined as regular employee benefits.

 Employee benefits are typically decided on by businesses and HR departments during the employee benefits administration process.